 Not only will you interact with experienced ABA lawyer leaders, but many groups subsidize participation by funding liaison travel to entity meetings.

-Time commitment: 10 hours monthly.
+Time commitment: Roughly 10 hours monthly, varies by entity.

 - Work with entity leadership to facilitate law student content and events/programming centered around that entity’s specialty: